|

 being the reciprocal of the object distance in units of the radius of

-curvature.
+curvature, numerically positive.
 It gives the coefficient as:

 Note that (1-Ω)

-is just a different form of (1-2ψ) parameter, ψ being the reciprocal of the object distance o
+is just a different form of (1-2ψ) parameter, used in

-in units of the focal length, ψ=ƒ/o.
+in units of the focal length, ψ=f/O.

 The wavefront error changes